intersel/iFSM/README.md

 iFSM
 ====

-A  (yet another) powerful and flexible Finite and Hierarchical State Machine ( FSM / HSM ) for JQuery.
+A flexible Finite and Hierarchical State Machine ( FSM / HSM ) designed on JQuery.

+It has Push/Pop state capabilities and offers different useful features as :
+  * complete integration with jQuery
+  * automatic javascript event bindings
+  * attribute or css change on jQuery object detected, triggering events to the machine
+  * conditional processing of events allowing defining rules
+  * conditional state change according to submachines states, allowing to describe promises
+  * delayed and asynchronous event processing
+  * capability to create or change dynamically states and events on the machines
+  * ...

 Demos
 =====